neatodev/InstallDebloater/README.md

 naming_scheme.example
 ```
 **Important notice for Linux users:** Yes, the back slashes will work.
-Don't use forward slashes.
+Only use forward slashes to set your root folder!

 In the **_RELATIVE.txt** file, you specify FULL path to files that are _RELATIVE_ to the root folder defined in the .ini file.